NicholasYe/Linux_md/README.md

 # Linux_md

-Well, this is the file where I write my note about Linux
+Well, this is the file where I write down my note about Linux